Ryan Lizza: Journalism career

 Lizza started his career at the Center for Investigative Reporting in San Francisco, where he worked on the Emmy Award-winning Frontline documentary Hot Guns.
 In 1998, he joined The New Republic, where he became senior editor.
-From 1998 to 2007, Lizza covered Bill Clinton's impeachment, the Florida recount in the 2000 presidential election, the George W. Bush administration, and the 2004 presidential election.
+From 1998 to 2007, Lizza covered President Bill Clinton's impeachment, the Florida recount in the 2000 presidential election, the George W. Bush administration, and the 2004 presidential election.
 In 2004, he also wrote about politics for The Atlantic, including one of the first national magazine profiles of Barack Obama.
 From 2004 to 2006, Lizza was a contributing editor for New York magazine, where he wrote about national politics.
 In 2006 and 2007, Lizza was also a correspondent for GQ.
 From 2002 to 2007, Lizza regularly contributed to The New York Times.

 In 2004, The Washington Post described Lizza as part of the latest "crop of younger journalists who grab the attention of the media establishment through dogged reporting, sparkling writing or provocative analysis."

-In 2007, Lizza became the Washington correspondent for The New Yorker magazine, where he covered the White House, three presidential elections (2008, 2012, and 2016), the administrations of George W. Bush, Barack Obama, and Donald Trump, and wrote the magazine's "Letter From Washington" column.
-Lizza covered the 2008 U.S. presidential election for The New Yorker, and wrote an extended profile of Barack Obama's career in Illinois politics.
+In 2007, Lizza became the Washington correspondent for The New Yorker, where he covered the White House, three presidential elections (2008, 2012, and 2016), the administrations of George W. Bush, Barack Obama, and Donald Trump, and wrote the magazine's "Letter From Washington" column.
+Lizza covered the 2008 U.S. presidential election for The New Yorker, and wrote an extended profile of Obama's career in Illinois politics.
 During the campaign, a cartoon in the New Yorker allegedly caused the Obama campaign to exclude Lizza from Obama's campaign plane, with a lack of space cited as the reason.
 In 2017, Lizza was fired from The New Yorker in relation to an allegation of sexual harassment.

 On December 17, 2018, Publishers Marketplace reported that Lizza and Olivia Nuzzi, the Washington correspondent for New York magazine, were writing a "coauthored account of the 2020 presidential campaign" for Avid Reader Press, an imprint of Simon & Schuster.

 On August 30, 2019, in a note to staff, Carrie Budoff Brown, Politico’s editor, and Matthew Kaminski, Politico’s Editor-in-Chief, announced that Lizza was joining Politico as Chief Washington Correspondent.

-Lizza left Politico in 2025 to launch his own Substack publication, entitled Telos.
+Lizza left Politico in 2025 to launch his own Substack publication,Telos.